NayanaBhagat28/NayanaBhagat28-Email_Spam_and_Phishing_Detection_System/README.md

 ```
 ## 📖 How to Use

-Open the application in your browser
+1. Open the application in your browser.

-Navigate to Spam Detection or Phishing Detection
+2. Navigate to Spam Detection or Phishing Detection.

-Paste the email content into the text box
+3. Paste the email content into the text box.

-Click Predict
+4. Click the Predict button.

-View the classification result (Spam / Phishing / Safe)
+5. View the classification result (Spam / Phishing / Safe).

 ## 🎯 Use Cases

-Personal email security
+• Personal email security.

-Educational and academic projects
+• Educational and academic projects.

-Demonstration of NLP & ML concepts
+• Demonstration of NLP and Machine Learning concepts.

-Awareness of phishing and cyber scams
+• Awareness of phishing and cyber scams.

 ## 🔐 Security & Reliability

-Uses trained ML models for prediction
+✅Uses trained ML models for prediction

-Local execution ensures data privacy
+✅Local execution ensures data privacy

-No email content is stored permanently
+✅No email content is stored permanently

 ## 👩‍💻 Author